Larry Hand

-Lawrence Thomas Hand (born July 10, 1940) is an American former professional football defensive end who played 13 seasons in the National Football League (NFL) for the Detroit Lions from 1965 to 1977.
+Lawrence Thomas Hand (born July 10, 1940) is an American former professional football player who was a defensive end for 13 seasons with the Detroit Lions of the National Football League (NFL) from 1965 to 1977.
 He was selected as the Lions' most valuable player in 1972.

-A native of Paterson, New Jersey, he played college football for the Appalachian State Mountaineers football team and was selected as a first-team NAIA All-American in 1964.
+A native of Paterson, New Jersey, he played college football for the Appalachian State Mountaineers and was selected as a first-team NAIA All-American in 1964.
 He is one of only five Appalachian State football players to have had his jersey number (71) retired.

-Early years
+Early life

 Hand was born in 1940 in Paterson, New Jersey, grew up in West Milford, New Jersey, and attended Butler High School.
 When he began high school, he was five feet, six inches tall, and weighed 135 pounds.
 He did not play varsity football until his senior year and, even then, was not a starter.
 After graduating from high school, Hand took a job working as a mason in Butler.